 - Petrol engines use spark plugs to combust the air-fuel mixture inside the cylinder.

-- Conventionally, most petrol engines used in mass market cars were naturally aspirated, however, newer petrol engines also feature turbocharging in some cases.
+- Conventionally, most petrol engines used in mass-market cars were naturally aspirated; however, newer petrol engines in sub-4-metre and compact SUVs are turbocharged.

 2. Diesel